"Nov. 16, 2012 -- Air pollution may be bad for older brains, a new study shows.

 What are the precautions when taking dantrolene sodium capsules (Dantrium Capsules)?

 Before taking dantrolene, tell your doctor or pharmacist if you are allergic to it; or if you have any other allergies.
 This product may contain inactive ingredients, which can cause allergic reactions or other problems.
 Talk to your pharmacist for more details.

-Before using this medication, tell your doctor or pharmacist your medical history, especially of: breathing problems (e.g., chronic obstructive pulmonary disease-COPD), heart problems.
+Before using this medication, tell your doctor or pharmacist your medical history, especially of: liver problems (such as hepatitis, cirrhosis), breathing problems (such as chronic obstructive pulmonary disease-COPD), heart problems.

 This monograph has been modified to include the generic and brand name in many instances.

 Dantrium Capsules - User Reviews

 Now you can gain knowledge and insight about a drug treatment with Patient Discussions.

 Report Problems to the Food and Drug Administration